 - Tourist websites that look, on the surface, to be well researched and organized but upon a deeper inspection, anonymously created.
 In an age where fake news plagues the internet, if you cannot find a human being who is willing to attach their name to the information they are presenting, steer clear.
 There are many websites that feature seemingly comprehensive information about Lake Tahoe, but don’t offer any information (not even a person’s name) about the people responsible for creating the website or its content.
 Most likely these sites were developed solely for the purpose of generating ad revenue.
 Basically, the owner of the domain copies information available on other sites, makes some minor tweaks and re-writes the content in order to call it their own, then throws a bunch of ads on the pages and hopes for a steady paycheck.
 Some of the information is probably safe, but you have to question why a person is unwilling to take ownership of their own material.

-- Remotely managed user-generated sites that offer out-of-date information and irrelevant reviews.
+- Remotely managed user-generated sites that are thin on specifics or considerations and/or feature out-of-date information and irrelevant reviews.
 Often the information provided on these types of websites is so sparse that it’s barely enough to get you to the trailhead.
 Lake Tahoe is a highly unique place.
 In fact, people who have never been to Lake Tahoe don’t usually realize that it is not just one place.
 It’s actually 2-4 different places depending on where you are.
 And based on weather, traffic, and construction it can take you three or more hours to drive around the entire lake.
 That said, reading an article on one of these remotely managed recreational blogs about something like The Five Best Easy Day Hikes at Lake Tahoe could have you driving for hours because of the fact that your hotel room is in South Lake Tahoe, but the hikes featured in the article are on the other side of the lake.
 This would clearly be a waste of your time.
 However, the site owner probably doesn’t know or even care.
 What’s most important to them is that the name of that article features lots of keywords that search engines will find and then reward them when you click on their page.
 Then there’s the business about relying on users to generate the website’s content.
 It’s a great idea in theory, but if you’ve ever researched a product on Amazon, you know what can happen.
 You find a five star review with one or two sentences of praise, a one star review with a long rant, and then a three star review from a person who writes, “The product arrived on time, but the packaging was damaged.
 Next time I will buy from another vendor.”
 Super helpful, right?
 Another frustrating scenario about these types of sites is when a user posts a review that includes a correction to a critical detail from the originally submitted trail information.
-But then neither the site administrator nor anyone else responds with confirmation or verification that the user’s correction was accurate.
+However, neither the site administrator nor anyone else responds with confirmation that the user’s correction was accurate.